Suzanne Cloutier

 Suzanne Cloutier (July 10, 1923 – December 2, 2003) was a Canadian film actress.

 Biography

-Daughter of Edmond Cloutier, the King's Printer in Ottawa, Suzanne Cloutier escaped an early unconsummated marriage to become an actress, first with Charles Laughton in New York and then the Comédie Française.
-She appeared in films by Julien Duvivier and Marcel Carné, starred as Desdemona in Orson Welles' film of Othello (1951) and appeared in Doctor in the House (1954, the hit of the year in Britain).
+Cloutier was the daughter and one of six children of Edmond Cloutier, the King's Printer for Canada in Ottawa, and Hélène Saint-Denis, who wed on May 23, 1922.
+She escaped an early unconsummated marriage to become an actress, first with Charles Laughton in New York and then the Comédie Française.
+She appeared in films by Julien Duvivier and Marcel Carné, starred as Desdemona in Orson Welles' film version of Othello (1951) and appeared in Doctor in the House (1954, the hit of the year in Britain).